miikorz/DailyTrends/README.md

   5.**List of feeds**

 - **GET** `/feed`
-  Fetches the top 5 latest news articles from El País and El Mundo main pages (and the manually ones added) using web scraping.
+  Fetches the top 5 latest news articles from El País and El Mundo main pages (and the manually ones added) using web scraping and return them along with the manually stored news.

 ## Future Improvements